DKiloDesigns/CreatorFlow/docs/ux/creatorflow_ux_enhancements_2025-09-26.md

 - **Smooth Authentication** with real-time feedback
 - **Comprehensive Loading States** for better perceived performance

-**CreatorFlow now delivers an exceptional user experience that rivals the best applications in the industry!** 🎨✨
+**floai.studio now delivers an exceptional user experience that rivals the best applications in the industry!** 🎨✨

 ---
 *User Experience Enhancements implemented by Lloyd Alexander (DFAI Agent) on September 26, 2025*